siangjun2/tp/docs/UserGuide.md

 Examples (assume today is Oct 2025):
 * `unpay 3 m/09-2025`- marks Sept 2025 as unpaid for person #3

+### Deleting a payment record: `delpay`

+Removes the stored payment record for a specific month.

+Format: `delpay INDEX m/MM-YYYY`

+Details:
+* Deletes the record for the specified month and year for the person at `INDEX`
+* Month format must be MM-YYYY (e.g., 04-2025)
+* You can only delete months from the Join Month up to the current month
+* After deletion, the month is treated as unpaid for display and status

+Example:
+* `delpay 2 m/08-2025`

 --------------------------------------------------------------------------------------------------------------------

 ## Deleting a person : `delete`